 Join a student organization on campus

 What's important to you?
 What are you passionate about?
 Find a topic of interest and join a group of students with the same interests while simultaneously bulking-up your resume.
-Campus Involvement Center manages a directory of student organizations on campus and you can find one that interests you.
+Student Engagement and Leadership manages a directory of student organizations on campus and you can find one that interests you.

 As an employee of the Office of Sustainability, there are many group that focus on sustainability that may interest you.
 Immersing yourself in the green community will allow you to find your true passions in sustainability.
 Look into some of these groups and find one that suits your interests: Eco Reps, Sierra Student Coalition, OUCAN, Sustainable Ohio University Leaders, Save Our Seas, Sustainable Living Floor, and many more!